Fisheries (FISH)

 Offered Fall, Spring and Summer

-Under the supervision of a faculty member and a fisheries or marine sciences professional, upper-division students gain professional experience through employment.
+Under the supervision of a faculty member and a fisheries or marine sciences professional, students gain professional experience through employment.
 Requirements are decided prior to enrollment based on a 3-way agreement between the employer, student, and faculty member, which contains learning objectives that reflect upper-division credit.

 Special Notes: Can be repeated up to 4 times, each for a different type of employment.